 However, the Church signs do not sanction multi-day, overnight stays by anyone.

-Travel information from North Alabama sources: Tourists flying into North Alabama should consider Huntsville International Airport or the Northwest Alabama Regional Airport in the Shoals, served by Delta and Northwest Airlines.
+Travel information from North Alabama sources: Tourists flying into North Alabama should consider Huntsville International Airport (FlyHuntsville.com) or the Northwest Alabama Regional Airport (FlytheShoals.com).

-A new 4-lane highway has been completed from the Shoals and from Cullman all the way to access roads that take you to the Owens' birthplace.
-Official state maps available at all Alabama Welcome Centers show the completed highway to Oakville southeast of Moulton.
-The turns from Route #157, that the Alabama Legislature has renamed "The University of North Alabama Highway", to the Jesse Owens Memorial Park are marked with State of Alabama highway signs.
-When driving north on Interstate #65, tourists should follow directions on a giant new 2008 Jesse Owens billboard located just south of Cullman.
-The sign is a short distance beyond Welcome Center/Rest Stop on east side of I-65.
-The billboard designers chose the same view of Owens featured in the photo that Johns Hopkins University Press used in 2002.
+An Alabama 4-lane highway leads from the Shoals and from Cullman all the way to access roads to take you to the Owens' birthplace.
+Official state maps from Alabama Welcome Centers show the highway to Oakville several miles southeast of Moulton.
+The turns from Route #157, which the Alabama Legislature renamed "The University of North Alabama Highway", are marked with official State of Alabama highway signs.
+When driving north on Interstate #65 from Birmingham, tourists may follow directions on a giant newly-redesigned Jesse Owens billboard.
+The sign faces south near Welcome Center/Rest Stop on east side of I-65 before Cullman exits.
+The original 2008 billboard designers chose the same view of Owens featured in the photo that Johns Hopkins University Press used in 2002.
 Chotank.com provided the photo capture file to Johns Hopkins for a brochure promoting Reviews in American History.

 Copyright (c) 1995 -- 2011